jules2689/trudeau/trudeau/2020-04-21/post_news.md

-**D
+**Dr. Theresa Tam**:
-Theresa Tam**:
+I think, together with the other chief medical officers, we'll have to look at what plans there are with the people that are actually going to be potentially in contact with each other.
-I think, together with the other chief medical officers, we'll have to look at what plans there are with the people that are actually going to be potentially in contact with each othe
+I think for sure crowded conditions, mass gatherings, is not in any of our near future.
-I think for sure crowded conditions, mass gatherings, is not in any of our near futur I think that is pretty eviden
+I think that is pretty evident.
-As to whether certain activities can be done safely, that needs further assessmen
+As to whether certain activities can be done safely, that needs further assessment.

-THANK YOU, DOCTOR.THE NEXT QUESTION, PLEAS
+THANK YOU, DOCTOR.THE NEXT QUESTION, PLEASE.

 NEXT QUESTION IS [Speaking French][Speaking French][Voice of Interpreter].